 Story About Salty Goats

 Our story begins in Yountville, California.
 We met playing pickup basketball in 2015 and became thick as thieves over our love of hoops and wine.
-While making wine together at two different iconic Napa wineries the last six harvests, we dreamed of creating a wine together of our own.
+While making wine together at two different iconic Napa wineries the last seven harvests, we dreamed of creating a wine together of our own.

 Though our day jobs consisted of making high-end Napa Valley Cabernet Sauvignon, we found ourselves consistently pulled to the ocean and intrigued by coastal Pinot Noir.
 After endless trips exploring the Sonoma coast, we discovered a vineyard in Fort Ross-Seaview that called our name.

 Salty Goats is a wine company concentrated on Pinot Noir that is sourced and farmed on the coastal hills of Northern California.
 We pride ourselves on collaborating with dedicated and trusted organic farmers and are constantly in search of new and exciting sites.
-With its high elevation, proximity to the ocean, and cooler climate, we believe the west Sonoma coast creates wines that are expressive and elegant.
+With its high elevation, proximity to the ocean, and cooler climate, we believe the West Sonoma coast creates wines that are expressive and elegant.

 Our winemaking style is rooted in producing fresh and vibrant wines.
 We achieve this through meticulous farming, whole cluster fermentation, and gentle extraction.
 Our wines are then aged between 10 and 12 months in French oak to be released the following fall.
 We strive to create site driven wines that are age worthy.